Juniperus communis: Culinary

 Its astringent blue-black seed cones, commonly known as juniper berries, are too bitter to eat raw and are usually sold dried and used to flavour meats, sauces, and stuffings.
 They are generally crushed before use to release their flavour.
 Since juniper berries have a strong taste, they should be used sparingly.
 They are generally used to enhance meat with a strong flavour, such as game, including game birds, or tongue.

 The cones are used to flavour certain beers and gin (the word "gin" derives from an Old French word meaning "juniper").
 In Finland, juniper is used as a key ingredient in making sahti, a traditional Finnish ale.
 Also the Slovak alcoholic beverage Borovička and Dutch Jenever are flavoured with juniper berry or its extract.

 Archaeological evidence suggests that the use of juniper in brewing may date back to at least the early medieval period.
 Juniper remains have been found at migration period and early Merovingian sites in southwestern Germany, indicating it may have been used to flavor beverages like beer as early as the 3rd to 6th centuries AD.

 Juniper is used in the traditional farmhouse ales of Norway, Sweden, Finland, Estonia, and Latvia.
 In Norway, the beer is brewed with juniper infusion instead of water, while in the other countries the juniper twigs are mainly used as filters to prevent the crushed malts from clogging the outlet of the lauter tun.
 The use of juniper in farmhouse brewing has been common in much of northern Europe, seemingly for a very long time.

+In Sweden its name is enbuske and it is used for making the traditional gin known as brännvin.